We all know the ugly truth – there are lots of people that attend our churches who simply come and “sit”.

 The list could go on.

 I was sitting with the Senior Pastor of a large Methodist church several months ago.
-He was interested in the “mixed-economy of church” but didn’t know where he would find the leaders.
+He was interested in the “blended ecology of church” but didn’t know where he would find the leaders.

 The trip to Liberia was a compelling use of this Doctor’s time.
 It was enough to get him to move.